 Note: This object is an extension to the DB API.
-It is returned by the Connection.msgproperties () call and is used in calls to Connection.deg() and Connection.eng().
+It is returned by the Connection.msgproperties () call and is used in calls to Connection.deq() and Connection.enq().

+'''

 MessageProperties.attempts

+'''

 This read-only attribute specifies the number of attempts that have been made to dequeue the message.